 Currently enrolled college students are eligible to apply.
 Candidates from schools outside the Pittsburgh area are welcome but are responsible for their own living arrangements, as our program does not cover housing or other residential assistance.

-- Arrange for at least two letters of recommendation from your professors at your college or university to be emailed to firstname.lastname@example.org.
+- Arrange for two letters of recommendation from professors at your college/university or employer if more appropriate to be sent separately to Ms. Lazar (email@example.com).

 - Diet in Labor: Impact on Progression